seriva/website/content/project/SimpleFPS.md

 ---
 title: "Cubetastic"
-description: "Simple FPS arena shooter with with Minecraft like destructible maps."
+description: "Simple FPS with random map generation."
-tags: ["Javascript", "PWA"]
+tags: ["Javascript", "PWA", "ED6"]
 weight: 1
 draft: false
 ---

 ## About

-A simple FPS arena shooter with with Minecraft like destructible maps.
-The game will be build using web-technologies with a PWA distribution target of Desktop and Android Mobile phones.
+Simple FPS with random map generation build using web-technologies with a PWA distribution target for Desktop and Android Mobile phones.

 ## Media